Simplifying Textured Triangle Meshes in the Wild: Related Work

 \section{Related Work}

-Our method belongs to the family of \emph{local} decimation schemes defined on triangle meshes, aiming to preserve their geometric appearance.
-We thus focus our discussion on prior techniques closest to ours, and only briefly touch other formulations, such as global optimization and computation-preserving simplification.
-We omit the discussion on simplifying other shape representations, such as quadrilateral meshes, implicit functions, and point clouds, and refer readers to \citet{luebke2003level} for a more comprehensive discussion.
+Our method belongs to the family of \emph{local} decimation schemes defined on triangle meshes, aiming to preserve their surface attributes.
+We thus focus our discussion on prior techniques closest to ours, and refer readers to \citet{luebke2003level} for a more comprehensive discussion.

-\paragraph{Triangle Mesh Simplification} Mesh simplification has been extensively studied in computer graphics to reduce the resolution of 3D objects while preserving their appearance.
-Early attempts try to fit low resolution polygons \cite{DeHaemerZ91}, \emph{globally} remesh the input to a lower resolution \cite{HoppeDDMS92, Turk92}, or \emph{locally} remove each mesh element \cite{SchroederZL92}.
+\paragraph{Triangle Mesh Simplification} Mesh simplification has been extensively studied in computer graphics to reduce the resolution while preserving the appearance of 3D objects.
+Early attempts tried to fit low resolution polygons \cite{DeHaemerZ91}, \emph{globally} remesh the input to a lower resolution \cite{HoppeDDMS92, Turk92}, or \emph{locally} remove each mesh element \cite{SchroederZL92}.
 Since then, different formulations have been proposed, such as clustering of triangles \cite{CohenSteinerAD04, xu2024cwf} or vertices \cite{RossignacB93, LowT97, Lindstrom00}, greedily removing triangles \cite{Hamann94, GiengHJST98} or vertices \cite{Reinhard98}, simplifying a manifold envelope wrapping around the input \cite{MehraZLSGM09, Gao0P22, ChenPWVG23}, or optimization with a differentiable renderer \cite{HasselgrenMLAL21, deliot2024transforming, KnodtPWG24}.
-Some of these techniques have also been revisited with learning-based techniques \cite{PotamiasPZ22, ChenKAJ23}.
-Among them, one of the most popular strategies is the \emph{iterative edge collapse} \cite{Hoppe96} with the \emph{quadric error metric} \cite{GarlandH97}.
-The popularity of edge collapses is partly due to the high-quality output from the quadric error metric and its efficiency, exhibiting constant time complexity for each edge collapse.
+Some of these techniques have also been revisited in the context of machine learning-driven simplification \cite{PotamiasPZ22, ChenKAJ23}.
+Among them, perhaps the most popular strategy is the \emph{greedy edge collapse} \cite{Hoppe96} with the \emph{quadric error metric} \cite{GarlandH97}.
+The popularity of edge collapses is partly due to the efficiency as each edge collapse exhibits constant time complexity.